Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Corrigido um problema, que fazia com que o BulkExecutor lançasse um erro JSRT ao importar para coleções fixas.
+* Corrigido um problema, que causou o executor em massa a gerar um erro JSRT ao importar para coleções fixas.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0